The oldest (and most quaint, as I like to call it) dorm on campus. Brooks is generally the least desirable but does have some redeeming qualities.

 Cost: $10,826 per year.

 Bathrooms: One per floor, with two showers, two sinks, and two toilets each.
 (The 8th-floor bathroom has 3 sinks.)
-On floors 3, 5, and 7 the bathrooms are gender-inclusive, and on floors 4, 6, and 8 the bathrooms are women only.
+Most floors have both women-only and gender-inclusive bathrooms.
 All bathrooms are cleaned daily by Facilities.
 People come from across the quad for these bathrooms, so be prepared to wait for a shower.

 AC/Heating: No AC, and radiator heating is turned on around October.
-You aren’t allowed to have a window AC unit, so bring standing fans for August and September when Brooks feels like an actual oven.
+You aren’t allowed a window AC unit, but each room comes with a box fan.

 Kitchen/Lounge: There aren’t any kitchen spaces in Brooks, but you can use the Sulz lounge, where people often gather to cook with friends or watch TV.
 In the lobby of Brooks, there are two additional lounges: one is very quiet and a favorite study spot and the other has a piano and is often used for club meetings.

-Laundry: One washing machine and 2 dryers between Brooks and Reid.
-Around the corner on Sulz, there are two washing machines and two dryers.
+Laundry: One washing machine and 2 dryers between Brooks and Reid (but they are turned off and don’t work as of earlier this year).
+Around the corner on Sulz, there are two washing machines and two dryers (but more on the eighth floor).
 The cost of these machines is covered in what you already pay for housing.

 Fire Escapes: None.

-Gym: No gym, but the Barnard Fitness Center is just across the Quad in the basement of Barnard Hall.
+Gym: No gym, but the Barnard Fitness Center, which will reopen in Spring 2024) is just across the Quad in the basement of Barnard Hall.